8 Plus Skiing Tips That Will Help Any Skier

 8. Skiing on Ice

 Skiing on the ice, really has nothing to do with your ability, but more with how sharpened your skis are.
-If you sharpen your skis, they will get a much better grip on the icy surface, compared to a dull edge.
+If you sharpen your skis, they will get a much better grip on the icy surface, compared to dull edges.
 However, if you ski over straight ice, nothing will prevent you from sliding, it’s unavoidable.
 Thus, when you do skidded turns, instead of nice edgy turns, you’re going with the ice, instead of against it.

 9. Skiing on Steep Terrain

 Now, if you’re going to do the second method, PLEASE do it on the SIDE of a trail.
-You will piss A LOT of people off if you do this straight in the middle of the trail, and you will probably be terrified by all the traffic/people coming your way.
+You will piss A LOT of people off if you do this straight in the middle of the trail, and you might get hit by someone.
 Also, skiing on the side of a steep trail, is more comforting anyway.
+Now, you can’t side step the ENTIRE run, I only side step until I can or feel comfortable making a turn on a flatter part.

 10. Ski Carving Tips